-#9 Updated by alexduffy44 almost 6 years ago
+#9 Updated by alexduffy44 over 6 years ago

 I also seem to be having a similar issue with the PAL version of the game.
 I can start the game in 60hz mode and it will run at 60fps until you enter the pause menu, at which point it will drop to 50 fps and stay there until the game is reloaded.
 The issue seems to occur on both Dolphin 4.0-1054 and Dolphin 4.0.1.